-Authentication Framework protects access to user data via modern, battle-tested, tech industry standards such as OAuth and OpenID Connect (which we continue to update as those standards evolve).
-See Authentication Framework section for details.
+The Authentication Framework protects access to user data via modern, battle-tested, tech industry standards such as OAuth 2.0 and OpenID Connect (OIDC) (which we continue to update as those standards evolve).

-is the underlying foundation for consuming all Jack Henry Enterprise APIs (e.g. the Wires API and EDPP AP).
+The Authentication Framework is the underlying foundation for consuming all Jack Henry Enterprise APIs (e.g. the Wires API and EDPP AP).

 OAuth 2.0 and OpenID Connect